dmotts/simple-gpt-chatbot/README.md

 5. **Acquire an OpenAI API key:**
    <p>
-   You can obtain an OpenAI API key [here](https://platform.openai.com/account/api-keys).
+   You can obtain an OpenAI API key <a href="https://platform.openai.com/account/api-keys">here</a>.
    </p>

 6. **Run the Streamlit app:**